CMU-313/CMU-313.github.io/docs/projects/P2/3_secondsprint.md

 - [ ] A comparison between current and previous experience
 - [ ] A reflection on the development process, including what worked well and what did not work well
 - [ ] A reflection on working in a team, with learnings about self and working with others
-- [ ] At least 1 concrete action that you will either start, stop, or keep doing in the future, with proper justification and supporting evidence
+- [ ] At least one concrete action that you will act upon in the future, with proper justification and supporting evidence

 ## Resources & Documentation